EmmanuelLefevre/ArtiWave/README.md

 Enter credentials Login: admin and Password: admin
 Set a new password...

-Give rights to the file
+Give rights to the scan.sh file
 ```shell
 chmod u+x scan.sh
 ```